 The Impact on Relationships: When Success Strains Bonds

-The intense focus required to succeed at the highest levels of sports can sometimes come at the cost of personal relationships.
+The intense focus needed to succeed at the highest levels of sports can sometimes come at the cost of personal relationships.
 Marriages and partnerships can be strained by the demands of an athlete’s career, leading to higher rates of divorce and separation among professional athletes.

 The Pressure of Public Scrutiny: Living Under the Microscope